Have you been wondering how to start your own Etsy shop? This post will give you all the steps you need to get started!

 I first want to start with some words of encouragement.
 If you are an artist, a crafter, a DIYer, a designer or anyone who has ever used their creative talents to make something special, I believe that you should be sharing your work with others.
 Erase the phrase “starving artist” from your vocabulary.
 The internet has made it possible for creatives to not only sell our work but to create thriving businesses.

-If you’ve got a passion for creating, a desire to make money and 20 cents, you have everything you need to open your own shop.
+If you have a passion for creating, a desire to make money, and 20 cents, you have everything you need to open your own shop.
 Let’s get going!

 Step 1: Research